Estimation of fertility by reverse survival

 Because substantial numbers of young people leave home in their late teenage years (including, in most cultures, young women who marry), the recommendation that reverse survival methods should be used only to estimate fertility for the 15 years before the inquiry concerned applies particularly strongly to estimates produced using the Own Children Method.

 Despite these potential limitations, experience suggests that the Own-Children Method can produce estimates of fertility of similar quality to those calculated from birth history data.
-Indeed, because they avoid the problem of truncation of the fertility rates for older women as the estimates move back in time and because birth history data must be collected from women personally and women who cannot be interviewed tend to have relatively lower fertility, it has been argued that estimates produced by the Own-Children Method are superior to direct estimates from birth histories in most instances.
-(Avery, St. Clair, Levin et al. 2013)
+Indeed, because they avoid the problem of truncation of the fertility rates for older women as the estimates move back in time and because birth history data must be collected from women personally and women who cannot be interviewed tend to have relatively lower fertility, it has been argued that estimates produced by the Own-Children Method are superior to direct estimates from birth histories in most instances (Avery, St. Clair, Levin et al. 2013).

 Equally, the reverse survival methods described in detail here usually perform well at a national level.
 They do not require access to individual-level data files and may produce more accurate estimates than the Own Children Method in inquiries in which matches of children to the wrong putative mother are common.